Series 7 Exam Prep Products

 Once you have obtained your Series 7 license you will be required to meet certain continuing educational requirements.
 Every year your firm will send out a questionnaire known as a “needs analysis” to each of its registered personnel.
 Based on the response to the questionnaire each representative will be assigned continuing education courses to complete.
 Your firm may have you attend a seminar, webinar or take an online course to satisfy the firm element continuing education requirement.
 You will also be required to complete the regulatory continuing education requirement, which is administered by FINRA.
 You will be required to complete this continuing education requirement by successfully completing the S101 course based on your date of association with a FINRA member.
 Your date of association for most people will be the date you passed your exam.
 You will be required to complete the S101 on the second anniversary of passing your exam and every three years thereafter.
 The S101 course may be completed at an approved facility or on FINRA’s continuing education portal.

-Most states require that agents obtain a series 63 license in addition to the Series 7 license to conduct business within their state and with state residents.
+The series 7 exam is considered to be a top off exam.
+When combined with the SIE you will be licensed to represent a broker dealer in the sale of all general securities.
+Additionally, most states require that agents obtain a series 63 license in addition to the Series 7 license to conduct business within their state and with state residents.
 You can think of your Series 7 license as your product license and your license to represent your employing broker dealer.
 Your series 63 license can be thought of as your license to transact business with your clients or with people.
 The series 63 license is in addition to the life and health insurance license detailed above.
 Alternatively, many Series 7 registered representatives opt to take or are required to take the series 66 exam instead of taking the series 63 exam.
 The series 66 exam once passed in addition to the Series 7 will allow a person to become fully licensed to represent both a broker dealer and investment adviser in the sale of securities to state residents.
 A fully licensed Series 7 & 66 agent may receive compensation in the form of commissions for executing orders through a broker dealer and may also receive fee based compensation for giving advice while representing an investment adviser.
 These fees usually take the form of an asset based fee such as 1 percent of the value of the account.
 We hope that this answers many of your frequently asked questions about the Series 7 license.
 If you have any additional questions please call or email us.

 Good luck on your exam.